Water-Systems-Management-UCM/OpenAg_Docs/source/MakeModelRun/make_model_run.rst

     card as opposed to those on the All Regions card.
 4. :ref:`Advanced region modification options <AdvancedRegionOptionsSection>`:
     Click on :code:`Advanced` in order to show options that change how the region is modeled.
-5. The :ref:`map view of the current configured modifications <RegionModificationsMapSection>` The map view on the right side of the page changes color by region as input parameters are modified to give a sense for the impact of the current set of input parameters model-wide.
+5. The map view of the current configured modifications` The map view on the right side of the page changes color by region as input parameters are modified to give a sense for the impact of the current set of input parameters model-wide.
 Darker grey/black colors indicate lower percentage values and brighter greens indicate higher percentage values.
 The map only shows